TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 .. note::

-   We assume you went through the setup process so we won't be covering that here.
+   We assume you already went through the setup process so we won't be covering that here again.

 Identify the issue